 CPU Frequency Scaling

 MediaTek IoT platform supports dynamic CPU frequency scaling to allow users to adjust CPU frequencies at runtime to meet requirements of applications.
 IoT Yocto implements the driver which leverages Linux CPUFreq framework to provide the capability.
-The de-facto, familiar user space interfaces are provided so that developers can use their own tools to tweak system performance.
+The de facto, familiar user space interfaces are provided so that developers can use their own tools to tweak system performance.

 For more information about Linux CPUFreq subsystem, please refer to kernel document and Arch Linux wiki.